These are the projects currently taking place at eSpace and within the student associations for Spring 2025.

 It is important for the EPFL Rocket Team to understand their student-developed engines, not only in terms of performance but also regarding emissions.
 Knowledge about the content of the exhaust could drive future development to select different types of propellant, change mix ratio or other design parameters.

-The topic is also very relevant for space agencies and large companies which are interested in measuring emissions of their engines during ground tests and directly in the atmosphere, to understand the chemistry that takes place at different altitude level.
+The topic is and large companies in Europe.
+Many are interested in measuring emissions of their engines during ground tests and directly in the atmosphere, to understand the chemistry that takes place at different altitude level.
+Several projects are ongoing or will soon start, through ESA or directly with industrial entities.

 PROJECT SCOPE